svbatalov/ractive-component-baron/README.md

       ```
 3. Include `baron.css` from the repository tweaked to your needs.
 4. Fix height and/or width of `.myscroll` using some CSS.

+See `example/` directory for working example.
+Run `npm install` in both root and example directories, then `node server.js` and go to `localhost:3333` in your browser.

+Note that Baron uses [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver)
+to update scroller when necessary.

+# License
+MIT